Coinage of North Macedonia

 Macedonia, 10 denari coin.

-As for that peacock on the coin and banknote, it seems that there are actually two peacocks and two small birds on the mosaic at Stobi.
+There are actually two peacocks and two small birds on the mosaic at Stobi.

 Visit the website of The Royal Mint Museum.